Thirty-sixth Amendment of the Constitution of Ireland: Ireland

 Cora Sherlock, of the LoveBoth campaign, said: "This is a very sad day for Ireland, that people have voted for abortion.
 We need to remember what they have won.
 All that is being offered is abortion.
 There has been no talking about why Irish woman travel, what options could have been put on the table."

 Declan Ganley tweeted: "I've been thinking about conscientious objection.
 I will not pay for the killing of Ireland's unborn children, I cannot be a party to it.
 So, there will need to be a way to exempt conscientious objectors taxes from paying for them in any way, shape, or form."

 Catholic Bishop Kevin Doran said: "While the Catholic Church is a family, and nobody ever gets struck off, what I'd say to a Catholic who voted Yes is this: If you voted Yes, knowing and intending that abortion would be the outcome, then you should consider coming to Confession."
+This statement caused controversy, leading to former President of Ireland Mary McAleese weighing in to say that baptised voters showed that freedom of conscience trumped the Church's view of mortal sin.

 United Kingdom

 UK Prime Minister Theresa May contacted Taoiseach Leo Varadkar, and posted to Twitter, saying: "The Irish Referendum yesterday was an impressive show of democracy which delivered a clear and unambiguous result.
 I congratulate the Irish people on their decision and all of #Together4Yes on their successful campaign."
 However, she later reiterated her position that abortion is considered a devolved matter in Northern Ireland, and, accordingly, that the UK government would not intervene.
-This followed a statement from Arlene Foster, leader of the Northern Ireland's anti-abortion DUP, whose votes were needed to give May's Conservative Government its Parliamentary majority, that the issue should be decided by the Northern Ireland Assembly.
+This followed a statement from Arlene Foster, leader of the Northern Ireland's anti-abortion DUP, whose votes were needed to give May's Conservative government its parliamentary majority, that the issue should be decided by the Northern Ireland Assembly.

 Senior Conservatives, such as Commons Health Committee chairperson Sarah Wollaston and education minister Anne Milton, backed calls for a free vote on the issue, while Labour MP Stella Creasy said she would table an amendment on the matter to the Domestic Violence Bill and said that over 150 parliamentarians had expressed support for the change, and Labour's shadow Attorney General Shami Chakrabarti called the issue a test for May's feminism.
 May's spokesperson refused to say whether Conservative MPs would be given a free vote in such a "hypothetical" situation, but said that there had been free votes on the abortion issue in the past.